Guidelines for the Qualifying Examination (Dissertation Proposal)

 3) The committee must include two members of the Epidemiology faculty other than the mentor and at least one faculty member from Biostatistics, unless a different quantitative person is more appropriate.

-4) The DGS or Associate DGS will serve as an ex officio member of the committee if he/she is not an official member of the committee.
+4) The DGS or Associate DGS will serve as an ex officio member of the committee if they are not an official member of the committee.

 5) The committee must be appointed by the Graduate School no less than two weeks before the time of the qualifying examination.